xkondix/MsgBrokerSys/README.md

 ### Problems
 The problem was the use of grouping without time windows.
 Time windows eliminate many problems like clearing values for a key after grouping.
 I solved this in both cases by adding a new id field that is generated in the IoTSimulation class for the entire sample.

+### Errors
+If there is an error in the spark, it will probably be about the scheme.
+The problem can occur when changing the branch as the processing is not completed and the application is restarted.
+For solving this problem there are 2 solutions:
+- Remove all things from the "checkpointLocation" folder.
+- Add such a piece of code  "sparkSession().conf().set("spark.sql.streaming.stateStore.stateSchemaCheck", "false");" of course, you can also add when creating a session.

 ### Results
 Examples of results used for test below (folder "results"), instead of *, insert numbers from 1-10.